gioblu/PJON/src/strategies/SoftwareBitBang/README.md

 - `SoftwareBitBang` strategy can have compatibility issues with codebases that are using interrupts, reliability or bandwidth loss can occur because of the interruptions made by third party software.

 ### Safety warning
 In all cases, when installing or maintaining a PJON network, extreme care must be taken to avoid any danger.
-When a [SoftwareBitBang](/src/strategies/SoftwareBitBang) bus is installed each pin must be protected with a current limiting resistor as described above.
+If devices are connected to AC power you are exposed to a high chance of being electrocuted if hardware is not installed carefully and properly.
+If you are not experienced enough ask the support of a skilled technician and consider that many countries prohibit uncertified installations.
+When a [SoftwareBitBang](/src/strategies/SoftwareBitBang) bus is installed [interference mitigation](https://github.com/gioblu/PJON/wiki/Mitigate-interference) and [protective circuitry](https://github.com/gioblu/PJON/wiki/Protective-circuitry) guidelines must be followed.
 If a common ground or power supply line is used its cable size and length must be carefully selected taking in consideration the overall application's power supply requirements and selected components' maximum rating.
+The PJDL protocol and its reference implementation [SoftwareBitBang](/src/strategies/SoftwareBitBang/README.md) are experimental, use them at your own risk.